 - I have the right to honesty in my primary relationship

-- I have the right to expect my partner to honor our mutual agreements, commitments and vows
+- I have the right to expect my spouse to honor our mutual agreements, commitments and vows

 - I have the right to say no to any request that feels uncomfortable physically, emotionally, sexually or spiritually

-- I have the right and the responsibility to protect my children from the addict’s acting out behaviors
+- I have the right and the responsibility to protect my children from my unfaithful spouse’s acting out behaviors

 - I have the right to take actions to protect myself physically, emotionally, sexually, or financially